-Hospice care provides medical services, emotional support, and spiritual resources for people who are in the last stages of a serious illness, such as cancer or heart failure.
+Hospice care facilities provides medical services, emotional support, and spiritual resources for people who are in the last stages of a serious illness, such as cancer or heart failure.
 Hospice care focuses on comfort and quality of life, rather than cure.
 Hospice care also helps family members manage the practical details and emotional challenges of caring for a dying loved one.
 Hospice care affirms life and views death as a natural process.

 Hospice care is appropriate for those who have a limited prognosis of 12 months or less.
 Some people think that starting hospice is a last resort that it means they're giving up on life.
 Some think that hospice means a lower level of medical care, but hospice is simply a type of care that focuses on the quality of your life instead of continuing with treatment to prolong your life.